The Scariest Word in Pastoral Ministry

 When I was in seminary, Diane Langberg came and spoke to one of our classes.
 In addition to counseling victims of all kinds of horrific abuse around the world, Dr. Langberg had quite a bit of experience working with pastors who had fallen into sexual sin.

+When she explained how men who (almost universally) began with good intentions fell into moral failure that devastated their families, ruined their ministries, and preyed upon the sheep they were supposed to be protecting, she used the word “bifurcation.”
 That is to say, over time there grew up a split in these men’s lives.
 They began to say and teach and proclaim one thing to the world, while doing and loving a very different thing in their private life.
 Their work as a pastor began to become disconnected from their personal lives.
 It became more like a job to be done; it just happened to be a job where you had to talk about God.

 And here’s the scary part: for most of them, they barely realized it.
 It was a process of small compromises and increased tolerance for sin that eventually left them far down a path they didn’t know they were on.
-It didn’t begin an outright, intentional hypcorisy.
+It didn’t begin as outright, intentional hypocrisy.
 It was much more subtle than that.
 In fact, many of them had so successful split their private lives off from their pastoral ministry that they hardly even acknowledged that what they were doing was wrong until it was far too late.

 Of course, this split in our lives doesn’t only manifest itself in sexual sin.
 It can also manifest itself in the other areas like greed, laziness, neglect of your family, and personal unkindness.

-So, here are some early signs of a dangerous bifurcation in your life (Deepak, maybe you could add more):
+Here are some early signs of a dangerous bifurcation in your life (Deepak, maybe you could add more):

 I think this is a danger for anyone engaged in pastoral ministry.